-Every succeeding row is the same.-The stitch that is knitted in the one row, becomes in the next the slip-stitch.
+Every succeeding row is the same.-The stitch knitted in one row, is the slip-stitch in the next.

-Knitted Lace.
+Unitted Lace.

 Cast on twelve stitches with very fine cotton, or thread.-No. 25 needles.

 First row-slip one; knit two; pearl one; knit two together; turn the thread once round the needle, knit two; pearl one; knit one; turn the thread once round the needle, knit two, taken together at the back.